 Tractor Supply Company's shares were split on a 2:1 basis on 27 September 2013.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Tractor Supply Company shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Tractor Supply Company shares which in turn could have impacted Tractor Supply Company's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Tractor Supply Company's is 1.0154.
-This would suggest that Tractor Supply Company's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Tractor Supply Company's is 0.9963.
+This would suggest that Tractor Supply Company's shares are less volatile than average (for this exchange).

 Tractor Supply Company operates rural lifestyle retail stores in the United States.
 The company offers a selection of merchandise, including equine, livestock, pet, and small animal products necessary for their health, care, growth, and containment; hardware, truck, towing, and tool products; seasonal products, such as heating products, lawn and garden items, power equipment, gifts, and toys; work/recreational clothing and footwear; and maintenance products for agricultural and rural use.
 It provides its products under the 4health, Producer's Pride, Bit & Bridle, Red Shed, Blue Mountain, Redstone, C.E.
 Schmidt, Retriever, Countyline, Ridgecut, Dumor, Royal Wing, Groundwork, Traveller, Huskee, Treeline, JobSmart, TSC Tractor Supply Co, Paws & Claws, and Untamed brand names.
-As of December 28, 2019, it operated 2,024 retail stores in 49 states.
+As of September 26, 2020, it operated 1,904 Tractor Supply stores in 49 states, as well as 183 Petsense stores in 25 states.
 The company operates its retail stores under the Tractor Supply Company, Del's Feed & Farm Supply, and Petsense names.
-It also operates Websites under the TractorSupply.com and Petsense.com names.
+It also operates websites under the TractorSupply.com and Petsense.com names.
 The company sells its products to recreational farmers, ranchers, and others, as well as tradesmen and small businesses.
 Tractor Supply Company was founded in 1938 and is based in Brentwood, Tennessee.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.